France’s Working Holiday Visa for Australians

 - Proof of a return flight booking to/from France, or an affidavit confirming that you will leave France before your visa expires

-- Adequate travel/health insurance covering (at a minimum) medical, hospital and repatriation costs for the entire stay in France
+- Adequate travel insurance covering (at a minimum) medical, hospital and repatriation costs for the entire stay in France

 - Proof of sufficient funds to support yourself during the initial period of stay in France (e.g. a bank statement showing that you have had at least AUD5,000 in your account for the past 3 months)